beninato8/phoenix/README.md

-# phoenix
+# Phoenix 2 Ship Searcher
+All input is done through command line arguments.

-Download p2.py and phoenix2.csv to the same directory and run p2.py in Terminal
+Just run phoenix2.py and make sure phoenix2.csv is in the same directory.

+If you don't have pandas installed, follow the instructions [here](https://pandas.pydata.org/pandas-docs/stable/install.html)